 roast estimates p-values by simulation, specifically by random rotations of the orthogonalized residuals (Langsrud, 2005), so p-values will vary slightly from run to run.
-To get more precise p-values, increase the number of rotations nrot.
 The p-value is computed as (b+1)/(nrot+1) where b is the number of rotations giving a more extreme statistic than that observed (Phipson and Smyth, 2010).
-This means that the smallest possible p-value is 1/(nrot+1).
+This means that the smallest possible mixed or two-sided p-values are 1/(nrot+1).
+The function uses a symmetry argument to double the effective number of rotations for the one-sided tests, so the smallest possible "Up" or "Down" p-value is 1/(2nrot+1).